Get matched with vetted scholarships and enter our

 Don’t include more than you have to

-Remember – the less income that you report, the better your FAFSA results will be.
+Remember – the less income that you report, the more favorable your FAFSA results will be.
 So, if you don’t have to report the income of your second parent, make sure that you don’t.
 You should never commit fraud or abstain from reporting income that is required.
 But if you find out that a source of income doesn’t need to be reported, don’t report it.
-Oversharing your information will lead to a reduced aid package.
+Oversharing your information could lead to a reduced aid package.

 Related: How to fill out the FAFSA if parents did not file income tax